oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

     ![screenshot of singles by genre insight](images/image83_inst_single_genre.png)

-2. We can go back to the **Data Analysis** tool to confirm this insight.
-Go back to the data analysis tool and click on the previously created AV to create a new analysis.
+2. We can go back to the **Analysis** tool to confirm this insight.
+Go back to the analysis tool and click on the previously created AV to create a new analysis.

     ![screenshot of applying the filter for marital status](images/image84_analyze_peeling_layer_home.png)

 3. In this new report we will analyze **sales** by **Genre** for married and singles alternately.

     Drag **Genre** on X-Axis (you will have to expand the tree on the left).
     Pick **M** in the filter box on the right for marital status.
+You may need to scroll down on the right to find the marital status filter.

     ![screenshot of applying the filter for marital status](images/image84_analyze_filter.png)